richardgaywood/paydata.org/content/houserules/action_economy/basics.md

 ## The combat turn

-A single combat turn runs like this:
+Each combat turn runs like this:

-*   Everyone rolls initiative, same as usual.
+*   Everyone rolls initiative.
 *   Count down from highest to lowest; when a character's number comes up, they get their phase.
-	*   (break ties with ERIC as per 5e RAW.)
+	*   (Break ties with ERIC as per 5e RAW.)
+*   During their phase, each character takes their action(s).
+*   During any phase that is not theirs to act on, characters can take one Free action.
 *   When you get to 0, the turn is over[^passes].
 Re-roll initiative and start over at the top again[^reroll].

-On their phase, everyone gets one normal Complex action as usual, and they might get bonus Simple actions[^bonus] (see below).
+On their phase, everyone gets one normal Complex or two Simple actions as usual, and they might get bonus Simple actions[^bonus] (see below).

-Complex and Simple actions can still be interchanged as usual (1 Complex = 2 Simple and vice versa.)
+Complex and Simple actions can be freely interchanged as usual (one Complex = two Simple and vice versa.)

 A character's normal Complex action can be used for anything, but their bonus Simple actions can only be used to perform specific types of action (physical / Matrix / magical), depending on where the character got the bonus actions from.